-- A. Public Speaking may include any topic (Ag Issues, social issues, etc.) - B. Demonstration may include any topic (jelly making, cooking, cake decorating, showing and fitting an animal, etc.) - C. Individual public speaking is not to exceed eight (8) minutes. - D. Individual demonstrations are not to exceed ten (10) minutes.
+- Public Speaking may include any topic (Ag Issues, social - Demonstration may include any topic (jelly making, cooking, cake decorating, showing and fitting an animal, - Individual public speaking is not to exceed 5 minutes. - Individual demonstrations are not to exceed 5 minutes - Group demonstrations are not to exceed 8 minutes.

-- E. Group demonstrations are not to exceed ten (10) minutes. - F. Judging for Job Interviews will take place prior to fair.
+F. Judging for Job Interviews will take place prior to fair.
 Participants will receive information about the project judging, location, date and time from superintendents.

-- 1. 8-13 Individual Public Speaking
+- 1. 8-13 -Individual-Public Speaking

 - 2. 14 and over- Individual-Public Speaking

 - 3. 8-13-Individual-Demonstration

 - 4. 14 and over-Individual Demonstration

 - 5. Job interview Ages 15-19

-- 6. Group-any size (Only 1 person per group should pre-register.)
+- 6. Group-any size (Only 1 person per group should preregister.)